How Long Can You Freeze Meat? A Practical Guide to Keeping Your Proteins Tasty and Safe – It's Not About Nutrition

 Storage Time: 6 to 9 months

-What to do: Wrap in wax paper to retain moisture, then slide into a freezer bag.
-The paper acts as a cushion against the cold, helping maintain the meat’s natural juiciness.
+What to do: Wrap each chop in wax paper to help them keep their natural juiciness, then slide them into a freezer bag.
+The wax paper’s like a little sweater for the lamb, protecting it against the harsh freezer temps.

 9. Turkey